 A parent describes how her daughter has taken to writing a flurry of messages to her "worry monster" in the hope they can take them away for her.
 "She writes 'what if I fall behind in school, what if my friends don't miss me as much as I miss them, what if I can't keep up at gymnastics when we get back?’
 She's my youngest and she is definitely struggling the most."

-This week, research found that one in four children living under Covid-19 lockdown, social restrictions and school closures are dealing with feelings of anxiety with many at risk of lasting psychological distress including depression.
-The survey by Save the Children involved over 6000 children and parents across the US, Germany, Finland, Spain and the UK.
+Recent research found that one in four children living under Covid-19 lockdown, social restrictions and school closures are dealing with feelings of anxiety, with many at risk of lasting psychological distress including depression.
+The survey by Save the Children involved over 6,000 children and parents across the US, Germany, Finland, Spain and the UK.

 Of course, our children are lucky — there are many heartbreaking cases of children in unsafe circumstances suffering abuse and trauma elsewhere — but there is no denying that all children during the coronavirus pandemic have been treated as if they are the invisible friend in all of this.
 Trauma is often quiet, contained.

 Joanna Fortune is a psychotherapist and author of the 15-minute parenting series.
 She says that children mainly take their coping cues from their parents or caregivers.
-“If you seem ok then the children will believe that things will be ok.
+“If you seem okay then the children will believe that things will be okay.

 Through their games, they are giving us emotional breadcrumb trails.